 For more information on planning your hike, visit the Yellowstone National Park day hiking page and the backcountry camping and hiking page.
 You can also use the National Park’s Day Hiking Guide and Backcountry Trip Planner to help find places to go.

-Following are some of Cundy’s suggestions for day hikes and backpacking routes, organized by general area of the park.
+The following are some suggestions for day hikes and backpacking routes, organized by general area of the park.

 Bechler River Area